prichelle/integration.github.io/_posts/2022-08-12-ES-KafkaConnect.md

 ---

 # Introduction
-This post is intended to explained how connectors for EventStreams can be deployed.
+This post is intended to explain how connectors for EventStreams can be deployed.
 The EventStreams connectors are provided with KafkaConnect. the list of connectors that has been tested and that are supported can be found here:
 [EventStreams connectors](https://ibm.github.io/event-streams/connectors/)